 Unconventional Loan Packages and Options for Oregon Down Payment Assistance

-Conventional and FHA mortgages are the two most typical examples of loan packages you might receive when you’re first-time home buyer in Oregon.
+Conventional and FHA mortgages are the two most typical examples of loan packages you might receive when you’re a first-time home buyer in Oregon.
 There are a few other options, however, including zero-down loans, piggyback loans, and VA loans for veterans and active service members.

 If you qualify for a VA loan, then awesome–the process of buying your first home could be much simpler than it might be otherwise.
 VA loans can be obtained with poor credit and as little as zero money down, but without the costly mortgage insurance that other programs require.